Farhan-Y/strimko/readme.md

 To run other examples, uncomment the relevant sections in main.py.

-Dependencies
-numpy (used in board.py and gui.py)
-matplotlib (used in gui.py)
-networkx (used in gui.py)
-You can typically install these using pip:
 ```

 To run other examples, uncomment the relevant sections in main.py.